angularjs-foundation/video-exercises/README.md

 # AngularJS Foundation - Hands On Exercises

-Welcome to the hands on exercises for the [Build a Strong AngularJS Foundation (http://shop.oreilly.com/product/110000151.do)] course.
+Welcome to the hands on exercises for the [Build a Strong AngularJS Foundation](http://shop.oreilly.com/product/110000151.do) course.

-The course was divided into three parts:
+#### The course was divided into three parts
 1. Commentary on a specific AngularJS concept.
 2. A live coding example to illustrate the concept.
 3. Hands on exercises to reinforce the concept.